Amy Schumer's 'Judge Judy' Episode Airs and Fans Freak Out When They Spot Her in Courtroom

-Amy Schumer seemed to cause a disturbance in the courtroom when she appeared on an episode of Judge Judy this week.
+Amy Schumer seemed to cause a disturbance in the courtroom when she appeared on an episode of Judge Judythis week.

 Back in May, the 36-year-old comedian revealed that she had visited the set, and on Thursday, she was excited to share that Judge Judy viewers would finally get to see her appearance on the arbitration-based reality court show.
 "Hell yeah!
 You know I was in the audience on #judgejudy," she captioned a screen grab of herself on the program.
 "My sister and I sat in on the cases for the day because we love her!!!!!"